Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Resourcing Guide/Resourcing Guide.md

 Seeing the chaotic and disconnected array of efforts, and understanding that resources must be applied to solutions that are actually powerful enough to meaningfully move the needle and shift the trajectory, philanthropic capital is increasingly growing frustrated with the lack of high quality impact investment opportunities.

 ### Investment Capital
-Recognizing that they cannot keep fueling extractive economic systems that are antithetical to our goals and values, investment capital is increasingly growing frustrated with the lack of high quality investments opportunities into projects and organizations that advanding life on earth towrds flourishing.
+Recognizing that they cannot keep fueling extractive economic systems that are antithetical to our goals and values, investment capital is increasingly growing frustrated with the lack of high quality investments opportunities into projects and organizations that advancing life on earth towrds flourishing.

 ### Endowment Capital